Battery Prep

 DO NOT ATTACH THE WHITE WIRE HARNESSES TO THE BMS BOX UNTIL THE WIRING IS CONFIRMED WITH THE HARNESS TESTER.
 The first picture on the right shows how the white wires are labeled.
 This is wire #1 with the number upright and upside down.
 The second pictures shows the wires ready for solder with the shrink wrap waiting in place.
 I twisted the ends together a bit to help the solder.
 This picture shows the soldering done and ready for the shrink wrap.
 Done.
 This was the first of the chores.
 The colored wire harness shown above has 12 wires, 6 white, 1 black, and 4 thermistor wires = 11 connections.
 Position 9 on the colored harness has no connection.
 11 times 5 batteries means 55 solder/shrink connections.
 I think I'll used shorter stripped ends going forward, about 3/8". |

-I wired up battery with the exception of the terminator wires.
+I wired up battery with the exception of the thermistor wires.
 Notice that in order to properly shrink wrap the attachment of c7-c12 onto the c6 I made a bundle.
 Worked out OK.

 I used the test board that came with the BMS to check wiring.
 The results approximated the tag EVW put on the battery.
 The values are on the right.
 One might wonder why I created the chart of my test measurements.
 Just a matter of documented discipline. |